benjaminran/resume/README.md

 # resume
-My resume
+My resume (deprecated)

 # Overview

-This project contains the source files for my resumes.
-This is used as a submodule in my personal website.
+This project contained the source files for my resumes.
+Its outputs were referenced in my personal website.

+I no longer use this project; the primary latex format hasn't proved worth the effort to maintain considering I don't regularly use latex for anything else and am not using any distinguishing latex features in my resume.
+And the markdown/plaintext views have also not provided enough value to justify keeping around.
+Maybe some day I'll revive it when I need multiple views of the same or overlapping resume content.

 # Usage